-The French founded the city in 1718, and became part of the United States after Louisiana was purchased in 1803.
+The French founded the city in 1718 and it became part of the United States in the 1803 Louisiana Purchase.
 New Orleans is full of buildings with different styles.
 Some homes are Spanish, some are Caribbean, and some are French.
-They all have the same thing in common – they’re interesting to explore and easily visible whether you are walking, driving, or touring on the city trolley system
+They all share the same thing – they’re interesting to explore and easily visible whether you are walking, driving, or touring on the city trolley system.

 The Garden District neighborhood has beautiful older homes and spacious mansions.
 It’s an enjoyable walk, with many opportunities for taking pictures.
-The Garden District began as an area of former plantation owners and others who did not want to reside in the same district as the Creoles.
+The Garden District began as a residential area for former plantation owners and others who wanted to reside in a different district than the Creoles.
 The area has mansions surrounded by Victorian-era homes.
-Today, it’s a wonderful place for a vacation trip with less of the chaos of the famous French Quarter.
+Today, it’s a beautiful place for a vacation trip to New Orleans with less of the chaos of the famous French Quarter.

-However, if your group seeks a party, the French Quarter is the place to be.
-In this section of the city, there is constant activity.
+However, if your group seeks a vibrant party atmosphere, the French Quarter is the place to be.
+In this section of the city, there is constant movement.
 Many of the city festivals have parades, and a hotel in the French Quarter is likely to have a balcony view of the festivities.

 The culture of New Orleans is rich and varied, with world influences that range from Native American to French to Spanish to African.
 This blend of cultures is reflected in the city’s architecture, music, cuisine, festivals, traditions, and ghost stories!

 New Orleans has a long history as an important port city serving merchants coming into town via riverboat or passing by train on their way to the West.
-As a result, the city hosted many different cultures and worldviews over time, which makes for an eclectic mix of people and ideas that you’ll encounter even in a short visit to this eclectic city.
+As a result, the city hosted many different cultures and worldviews over time, making for an eclectic mix of people and ideas you’ll encounter even during a short stay.

-- If you want to have a lot of fun in New Orleans, go to the French Quarter.
-This is a place where people from all walks of life enjoy themselves.
+- If you want to have fun in New Orleans, go to the French Quarter, where people from all walks of life and all ages converge to enjoy the city.
 On Sunday, many restaurants offer brunch at a very reasonable price.
 Some locations may require reservations.

-- Visiting plantations is a unique way to spend a day learning about how America’s past still influences the social fabric today.
-Two educational plantations are Oak Alley and Laura Plantation.
+- A plantation tour is a unique way to spend a day learning about how America’s past still influences the social fabric today.
+Two educational plantation tours are Oak Alley and Laura Plantation.
 Both have a lot of history and interactive activities for visitors of all ages.

-- Another educational museum to explore is the World War II Museum.
-It’s interesting to tour the museum and to hear the recorded stories of how the war impacted individual lives.
-There are many interactive displays, and for a history buff, this museum can easily fill a full day of activity.
+- An educational museum to explore is the World War 2 Museum.
+It’s interesting to tour the museum and hear the recorded stories (audio and visual) of how the war impacted individual lives and New Orleans’ roles in the war effort.
+There are interactive displays, and for a history buff, this museum can fill a full day of activity.
+Advance reservations are available on the website.
 When it’s time for a break from the tour, be sure to try the gumbo at the museum cafe.

 - New Orleans has two fabulous animal attractions: The Audubon Zoo and The Aquarium of the Americas.
 Both offer many things to do while you learn about animals from all over the world.